Home » Main Dishes » Entrees » Low Sodium Beef Stir Fry

 Jump to Recipe

 When first making this dish it was going to be my first rendition of a Low Sodium Beef Stir Fry.
 I wanted to meld the stir fry with the recent Korean spicy noodle fad to reduce sodium content.
 I was using a few new ingredients and had not made any serious attempts at a low sodium stir fry yet.
 So I was expecting to do some major tweaking of the recipe.
-After my first bite right from the pan Boom I knew I had a winner!
-What an explosion of different flavors up front, a perfect silky slow burn on the back-end it was hard to not have dinner right from the pan.

-It’s kinda sad looking back how unaware I was about sodium consumption back in the day.
+It’s kinda sad, looking back now, how unaware I was about sodium consumption back in the day.
 Having a Chinese takeout at the corner of my street I was eating take home at least 3 or 4 times a month.
 Plus, ordering enough food for lunch the next day at work also.

-Average typical sodium amount per serving2,800 mg
+Typical sodium amount per serving2800mg

-Sodium per serving for this recipe206 mg
+Sodium per serving for this recipe223mg

-Calories per serving619
+Calories per serving577

 A casual perusal of the average sodium in take-out food is anywhere from 2,100 – 3,800mg of sodium per order.
 You of course also ordered egg rolls with it too.
 Right?
 Recipes seem to be about 600mg per cup.
 Either way it all works out to almost 3 or even 4 days’ worth of sodium that I try to limit myself to per day.
 Wow!